 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Destruct.

 Postcode:

 Day time telephone number: Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the

 school about it.

-What actions do you feel might resolve the pr oblem at this st tage?
+What actions do you feel might resolve the problem at this stage?

-Are you atta ching any paperwo rk?
-If so, pleas e give details.
+Are you attaching any paperwork?
+If so, please give details.

-Signature:
+Signature

-Date:
+Signature: Date:

 Official use

-Date acknow ledgement sent:
+Date acknowledgement sent:

+Date acknowledgement sent.

 By who:

-Complaint re forred to:

-Complaint re ferred to:

-Complaint re ferred to:
+Complaint referred to:

+Date: